tab

 Appending the -p flag (--parents) to the mkdir command allows users to create entire directory trees at once rather than using multiple mkdir commands to create nested folders:

-Use the command nl to preface each line with a number when viewing the contents of a file.
-This is particularly helpful when trying to reference lines in a large file.
+Use nl to preface each line with a number when viewing the contents of a file.

 Use the command tac (cat backwards) to view the contents of a file in reverse order.
 This is particularly helpful when viewing logs, as the most recent writes are typically appended to the end of the file.